isw-kudos/huddo-docs/docs/boards/howto/microsoft/outlook.md

 # Huddo Boards in Microsoft Outlook

-Huddo Boards' integration with Microsoft Office 365 allows you to create cards on a board directly from an email in your inbox, and share cards, lists, or an entire board, within an email.
+Huddo Boards' integration with Microsoft 365 allows you to create cards on a board directly from an email in your inbox, and share cards, lists, or an entire board, within an email.

 ## Create a Card From an Email